hieuimba/Lichess-Spark-DataPipeline/README.md

 This project is a data pipeline designed to extract and parse monthly chess games from the Lichess database.

 Lichess is a popular online chess platform where millions of chess games are played every day.
 Each month, these games are compiled and published for free on the Lichess database, making them a great data source for chess-related projects.
-However, extracting and processing this dataset in bulk can be challenging due to two key reasons:
+However, extracting theses games can be challenging due to two key reasons:

-- The PGN format: The Portable Game Notation format doesn't allow for filtering or aggregations meaning the games need to be parsed and indexed before they can be accessed.
+- The PGN format: The Portable Game Notation format doesn't have a natural index for games so filtering or aggregating games requires first parsing the games into a JSON or tabular format.

 - Size: Each monthly file from the database contains up to 100 million games which is about 350GB when decompressed.
 Processing files of this size can be time-consuming and expensive using traditional methods like Python.

 This data pipeline aims to address these issues by providing the following features:

-- Automated Processing: Monthly data files are processed automatically using a serverless architecture.
+- Processing with Spark: Leveraging Spark to process the data file in parallel results in a quick processing time of 60 minutes for 100 million games.
-- Efficient Parsing: Large volumes of chess games are parsed efficiently using Spark, with a current processing time of about 60 minutes for 100 million games (one month's worth of data)
+- Parquet Format: Chess games are parsed from PGN format into Parquet format, which is optimized for storage, data analysis, and transformation.
-- Optimized Storage: Parsed games are stored in Parquet format, optimizing both storage and retrieval.
+- Monthly Processing: Monthly data files can be processed automatically every month using a serverless architecture.
-- Customizable Transformations: The pipeline allows fully customizable transformation capabilities at scale like filtering and aggregation using Spark.
+- Customizable Transformations: Using Spark, the pipeline allows for fully customizable transformation capabilities like filtering and aggregation at scale.

 This solution streamlines the handling of Lichess's monthly data files, making the data more accessible and manageable for developers and researchers.